knkarthik01/emr-spark-connect/README.md

 ## Problem Statement

+Many customers today submit Spark applications to Amazon EMR from edge nodes that have YARN and Spark client JARs installed.
+Interactive and batch jobs are launched via `spark-submit`, and drivers are created wherever the submit command runs (typically edge nodes or EMR primary nodes).

+With the introduction of Spark Connect, customers want to move to a thinner, more flexible client model where users connect to a remote Spark server endpoint instead of managing full Spark installations on their laptops or edge nodes.
+However, the default Spark Connect deployment pattern on EMR creates several challenges:

+1. **Single-endpoint bottleneck**

+   Spark Connect servers are usually deployed on the EMR primary node.
+All interactive clients connect to a single endpoint, which leads to:

+   - Concentration of drivers and sessions on one node
+   - Memory and CPU pressure on the primary
+   - Reduced reliability and noisy-neighbor issues in multi-tenant environments

+2. **Lack of natural “cluster mode” distribution**

+   Spark Connect server processes are not trivially deployed in a way that exposes multiple predictable endpoints for a load balancer.
+As a result, it is non-trivial to spread Spark Connect servers and associated drivers across worker nodes while still presenting a **single, stable URL** to end users.

+3. **Under-utilized worker capacity**

+   EMR task nodes (workers) are where most executor work runs, but the driver and Spark Connect server pressure remains centralized on the primary.
+This limits horizontal scalability for interactive workloads and can cap overall cluster throughput.

+### Goal

+Design and implement a **multi–Spark Connect server architecture on Amazon EMR** that:

+- Runs **multiple Spark Connect servers on EMR task nodes** (workers)
+- Exposes a **single endpoint** to clients (via a lightweight load balancer or routing layer on the primary)
+- Distributes incoming Spark Connect sessions and drivers across workers (e.g., round-robin)
+- Improves **multi-tenant scale, isolation, and resource utilization** compared to a single-server deployment
+- Can be demonstrated with a **simple reference architecture, bootstrap scripts, and example clients**

+This repository captures the reference architecture, configuration, and demo code for this approach on Amazon EMR.

 ### Current State: Edge Node with YARN

 You're currently running Spark jobs using `spark-submit` from an edge node configured with YARN and Spark JARs.
 This works fine for batch jobs, but has limitations: